Cryptocurrency Investing Guide

 Watch the Video: Why Bitcoin Will Green The Planet

 Ethereum: Ethereum is a decentralized network, an open-source blockchain with expressive smart contract functionality.
 Through cryptocurrency mining, Ethereum’s native currency ether (ETH) can be acquired.
 Another way to get ether is by buying it through one of the different options like exchanges or Coin ATMs.
 Just as bitcoin, ether can be used in peer-to-peer way and can also be stored on many different wallets.
 As Ethereum is the second largest cryptocurrency network by market cap, it is of considerable size and sometimes seen as a competitor to Bitcoin.
 Others deny any competition as the two need to be considered the apex predators of two distinctive fields.
-Ethereum is set to change from Proof-of-Work to Proof-of-Stake in late 2021, thereby Eth more attractive from a staking point of view.
+Ethereum is set to change from Proof-of-Work to Proof-of-Stake in late 2021 (2022 update here), thereby Eth more attractive from a staking point of view.